-I know that a lot of travel nurses travel with a spouse or significant other and began wondering what it was like for those that tag along.
-There isn’t really any support system for this unique group of people and I wanted to provide an insight as to what it is like and what the daily challenges are for this group of people.
+I know that many travel nurses travel with a spouse or significant other and began wondering what it was like for those that tag along.
+There isn’t really any support system for this unique group of people, and I wanted to provide insight into what it is like and the daily challenges for this group of people.

-Since the last Tag-A-Long Travel Nurse interview, I was able to figure out where I had found the term.
+Since the last Tag-A-Long Travel Nurse interview, I figured out where I had found the term.
 Ryan S. blogs at TagALongNurse and has agreed to provide another Tag-A-Long interview.
 I’m happy to have found the source of the term.
-I was feeling a bit like a plagiarizer not being able to reference where I found the term.
+I felt a bit like I plagiarized, not being able to reference where I found the term.

-Many travel nurses travel with a significant other, a spouse, a close friend or other family member.
-These are tag-a-long’s.
-I wanted to find out what it’s like to live the Travel Nurse life as a Tag-A-Long and here is what I found out.
+Many travel nurses travel with a significant other, a spouse, a close friend, or other family members.
+These are tag-a-longs.
+I wanted to find out what it’s like to live the Travel Nurse life as a Tag-A-Long, and here is what I found out.

-Thanks go to Ryan who is a self-proclaimed ‘tag-a-long” who agreed to answer a few questions for me.
-Ryan has been tagging along since May 2012, he and his wife are pretty new at the Travel Nurse scene.
+Thanks go to Ryan, a self-proclaimed ‘tag-a-long” who agreed to answer a few questions.
+Ryan has been tagging along since May 2012.
+He and his wife are pretty new at the Travel Nurse scene.

 Here is what Ryan had to say about living the Travel Nursing Life as a tag-a-long: